 Undergraduate: University of Illinois at Urbana-Champaign

-During her time at SLU, Brenna found interests spreading all over the healthcare world.
+While at SLU, Brenna found interests spreading all over the healthcare world.
 She completed an internship with OSF St. Francis Hospital, where she taught nurse managers about the importance of Transplant Services regarding the undocumented migrant population.
-She also helped implement an HR focused culture change within nursing units.
-While at UIUC Brenna spent her last year as a Contracts Administration Volunteer here at Carle Hospital.
+Brenna also helped implement an HR focused culture change within nursing units.
+At UIUC Brenna spent her last year as a Contracts Administration Volunteer here at Carle Hospital.

 2019 - 2020